skypyproject/skypy/README.rst

 We love contributions!
 SkyPy is open source, built on open source, and we'd love to have you hang out in our community.
+For information on how to contribute see our `Contributor Guidelines <CONTRIBUTING.md>`_.
+All communication relating to The SkyPy Project must meet the standards set out in the `Code of Conduct <CODE_OF_CONDUCT.md>`_.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.